3RUN/Acknex-CCT/README.md

 Simple cct (character controller) made with PhysX (SDK 2.8.4) plugin.
 I've modified ackphysx.dll community version plugin, to get more PH_CHAR features.
-I've ONLY tested this on my machine, so I can't garantee that it will work 100% on yours (but it should).
+Tested on several machines, it should work out of the box!
-This template works only with CAPSULE hull, and I don't really recommend trying to work with BOX (it sucks in 2.x SDK).
+This template works only with CAPSULE hull!
+I don't recommend using BOX hull!

 It currently supports:
 - gravity + jumping